 As mentioned previously, the saw has been factory assembled and adjusted.
+The miter lock handle, dust guide, and blade are the only parts that have to be installed.

 MITER LOCK HANDLE

 Cut the tie-wraps holding the saw arm and the miter lock in place.
 To install the miter lock handle, place the threaded stud into the threaded hole in the control arm.
 Turn clockwise to tighten.